D. M. Paradigm

-VPN components, VPN tunnels, tunnel sources, tunnel end points, hardware based VPNs, Firewall based VPNs, software based VPNs, tunnelling topologies, tunnelling protocols, which tunnelling protocol should you use?, requirements of tunnels.
+Tunnelling VPN components, VPN tunnels, tunnel sources, tunnel end points, hardware based VPNs, Firewall based VPNs, software based VPNs, tunnelling topologies, tunnelling protocols, which tunnelling protocol should you use? requirements of tunnels.

 VPN security components

-Critical VPN security requirements, Encryption and authentication, Diffie Hellman, DES, 3DES, RSA, PKI, Ca server types, pre shared keys versus certificates, Enrolling with a CA, RADIUS in VPNs.
+Critical VPN security requirements, Encryption and authentication, Diffie Hellman, DES, 3DES, AES, PKI, Ca server types, pre shared keys versus certificates, Enrolling with a CA, RADIUS in VPNs.

 Encapsulation, operation, authentication.
-Exercise: Setting up PPPoE and analysing PPP packets.
+Hands on: Setting up PPPoE and analysing PPP packets.

-Overview, components, how it works, security, packet authentication, L2TP/IPSec, L2TP/PPP, Layer 2 versus layer 3 tunnelling.
-Exercise: Implementing a L2TP tunnel.
+Overview, components, how it works, security, packet authentication, L2TP/IPsec, L2TP/PPP, Layer 2 versus layer 3 tunnelling.
+Hands on: Implementing a L2TP tunnel.

 AH, HMAC, ESP, transport and tunnel modes, Security Association, use of encryption and authentication algorithms, manual vs automated key exchange, NAT and other issues.
-Exercise: Implementing an IPSec VPN.
+Hands on: Implementing an IPsec VPN.